-The Management Company may, at its discretion, issue units in return for a contribution in kind of money market instruments or other assets at the request of the subscriber, provided that such money market instruments or other assets comply with the investment objectives and investment principles of the Fund.
+At its own discretion the Management Company may, upon application from a subscriber, issue units in return for a contribution in kind of securities or other assets, provided that such securities or other assets comply with the investment objectives and investment principles of the Fund.
 The Auditor of the Fund generates a valuation report.
 The costs of such contributions in kind are borne by the subscriber in question.

 The Management Company reserves the right to reject buy orders for units in whole or in part (e.g. if it is suspected that the buy order is based on market timing).
 In this instance, payments already made will be reimbursed immediately.
-Fund units must not be acquired for purposes of market timing or similar practices.
+Fund units may not be acquired for purposes of market timing or similar practices.
 The Management Company explicitly reserves the right to take the necessary measures to protect other investors from market timing or similar practices.